Top 10 Best Anime Like Violet Evergarden

 • Episodes: 25

 Tegamibachi, or Letter Bee, is a lovely animation about delivering meaningful messages.
 It’s comparable to Violet Evergarden, where Violet delivers people’s messages to the receiver.
-Both animes depict a universe in which the protagonist isn’t totally human and has the authority to deliver those highly important letters to various clients.
-Letter Bee’s protagonist has also lost someone close to him, which has led him down his current path, where he faces various adventures while delivering those lovely letters.
-Despite the fact that the character in Letter Bee is a very emotional character, the story’s structure and theme embody the viewers’ hearts and ideas.
+Both anime depict a universe in which the protagonist isn’t totally human and has the authority to deliver those highly important letters to various clients.

 2. The Ancient Magus Bride